Dates & Prices

 Day 10

 San Juan del SurToday you’ll journey by ferry and public bus to San Juan del Sur – a laidback surf town on Nicaragua’s southwest coast.
 Though the beach that lines the town’s horseshoe bay isn’t particularly great for swimming, you don’t need to travel far to find beautiful golden beaches with year-round waves.
-Go on an orientation walk with your leader and then enjoy free time to acquaint yourself with this fun little town.
+You’ll have some free time today to acquaint yourself with this fun town.

 -